Skip to content

 }

-Here, we can utilise the "Properties" series, x and y to define which values we want to plot on the chart.
+Here, we can utilize the "Properties" series, x and y to define which values we want to plot on the chart.
+To access the relevant data point here you can use the key: type and use dot-notation, e.g: nested.value.

 Live Data